jbakse/Systems_Lab/content/assignment_ideas.md

 ### Deliverables
 - Begin a single webpage to document your Ideas in Form project.
-It should contain the research links described above, and you will add to it throughout this project.
+It should contain your research statement, topic scope list, concept map, and the research links described above.
+You will add to this project page throughout this project.
 - Create your presentation deck using Google slides.
 - Post links to your webpage and deck to the assignment matrix.